Donald Trump is not the Brexit hero many make him to be. His trade policies are only about deregulation and profiteering.

 So when Trump visits the UK this week, we must make it crystal clear: we will not accept his trade deals.
 Deals that slash standards around animal welfare, public health and consumer protections, and more worryingly risk opening up our economy to mass deregulation and privatisation through the back door.

 Catherine West is Labour MP for Hornsey and Wood Green, member of the International Trade Committee.
 She supports the People’s Vote campaign.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.